rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-mariadb/index.md

 ## Dependencies

-This module depends on the [rollyourown.xyz](https://rollyourown.xyz) [Service Proxy](/rollyourown/project_modules/service_proxy/) module to provide service discovery for database clients.
+This module has no dependencies.

 ## Module components